 Annual Symposium on Emerging Intellectual Property Issues

-The last thirteen years the SMU Dedman School of Law has held an annual “Symposium on Emerging Intellectual Property Issues.”
+For the last fourteen years, the SMU Dedman School of Law has held an annual “Symposium on Emerging Intellectual Property Issues.”
 These symposia have focused on a variety of topics: In 2011, the symposium was entitled “The Eastern District of Texas and Patents.”
-In 2012, the symposium addressed “The America Invents Act.”
-In 2013, the symposium focused on “The Federal Circuit and Patent Law,” while in 2014 the focus shifted to “The Supreme Court and Intellectual Property Law.”
-In 2015, the symposium addressed “The Future of Innovation and Intellectual Property.”
-In 2016, the symposium will confront the topic of "Intellectual Property and Social Justice."
+In 2012, the Symposium addressed “The America Invents Act.”
+In 2013, the Symposium focused on “The Federal Circuit and Patent Law,” while in 2014 the focus shifted to “The Supreme Court and Intellectual Property Law.”
+In 2015, the Symposium addressed “The Future of Innovation and Intellectual Property.”
+In 2016, the Symposium sought to confront the topic of "Intellectual Property and Social Justice."

 Annual SMU Science and Technology Law Review Symposium

 The SMU Science and Technology Law Review also holds an annual symposium addressing a hot topic in the field of law and technology.
 In 2014, the symposium addressed the law of social media.
-Last year the symposium focused on cyber security.
+2015's symposium focused on cyber security.
 In 2016, the SMU Science and Technology Law Review co-hosted a Food Law Forum with Strasburger & Price, LLP and Michigan State University.

 Other Conferences and Symposia